Kong/docs.konghq.com/app/konnect/configure/runtime-manager/runtime-groups/index.md

 ### Application registration in the Dev Portal

-When publishing documentation from the Service Hub to the Dev Portal, you can publish API specs from any version -- no matter which runtime group the version is in.
+When publishing documentation from the ServiceHub to the Dev Portal, you can publish API specs from any version -- no matter which runtime group the version is in.
 However, application registration is only supported for Service versions running in the default runtime group.